justinelut/mpesapay/README.md

 ## Usage

-Import default `MpesaPay` from the `mpesapay` module in your Node.js, Next.js, SveltKit, Nuxtjs application:
+Import default `MpesaPay` from the `mpesapay` module in your Node.js, Nextjs, SveltKit, Nuxtjs application:

 ```javascript
 import MpesaPay from 'mpesapay';